How we can help you if your employer doesn’t have workers’ compensation insurance

 - How do I know when to go back to work?

 - Who will pay all of these medical bills?

-Our attorneys have helped countless victims just like you get justice for their pain, suffering, and losses.
+Our lawyers have helped countless victims just like you get justice for their pain, suffering, and losses.
 We know that it’s difficult to know whom you can trust after a serious accident.
-That is why we always ensure that your contact with our attorneys doesn’t cost you anything unless we win your case.
+That is why we always ensure that your contact with our lawyers doesn’t cost you anything unless we win your case.
 Your first consultation is free.
 We advance all court costs and fees, and you will only pay for our services after we get you the justice you deserve.

 Read About Some of Our Clients’ Victories In Work Injury Cases

 - Historic $17.72 million verdict awarded to the family of an ironworker who drowned building the pedestrian bridge for Baylor University’s new football stadium./li>